angelicagardner/4dv652-project/frontend/README.md

-# 4dv652-frontend
+# Frontend

-4DV652 - Project in Data Intensive Systems - Frontend
+This part of the project is a front-end application built with Angular.